 During his childhood and early adult life, Glover suffered from epilepsy.
+Epilepsy is a disorder in which nerve cell activity in the brain is disturbed, causing seizures.
+During a seizure, a person experiences abnormal behavior, symptoms, and sensations, sometimes including loss of consciousness.
 It wasn’t until 1977, when he made the decision to have a breakthrough with this brain disorder.

 Glover claims he had his first seizure at the age of 15, and could tell it was coming on because of an unbearable noise he would hear.
 This noise may be referred to as an aura, or warning sign.

 “Eventually, I could recognize it happening.
 Then I could say, wherever I was, ‘Something is happening to me.
 Please grab me.
 Please hold me.
 I’m about to have a seizure,’“ Glover writes in a blog.